valkey-io/valkey-doc/topics/modules-api-ref.md

     free_privdata:    called in order to free the private data that is passed by ValkeyModule_UnblockClient() call.

+Notes:
-Note: [`ValkeyModule_UnblockClient`](#ValkeyModule_UnblockClient) should be called for every blocked client,
-      even if client was killed, timed-out or disconnected.
+1. [`ValkeyModule_UnblockClient`](#ValkeyModule_UnblockClient) should be called for every blocked client, even if client was killed, timed-out or disconnected.
 Failing to do so will result in memory leaks.
+2. Attempting to block the client on keyspace event notification in versions prior to 8.1.1 leads to a crash.

 There are some cases where [`ValkeyModule_BlockClient()`](#ValkeyModule_BlockClient) cannot be used:

-1. If the client is a Lua script.
+1. If the client is executing a script.
 2. If the client is executing a MULTI block.
+3. If the client is a temporary module client.
+4. If the client is already blocked.

-In these cases, a call to [`ValkeyModule_BlockClient()`](#ValkeyModule_BlockClient) will **not** block the client, but instead produce a specific error reply.
+In cases 1 and 2, a call to [`ValkeyModule_BlockClient()`](#ValkeyModule_BlockClient) will **not** block the client, but instead produce a specific error reply.
+Note that if the BlockClient call originated from within a keyspace notification, no error reply is generated but nullptr is returned while the errno is set to EINVAL.

+In case 3 and 4, a call to [`ValkeyModule_BlockClient()`](#ValkeyModule_BlockClient) are no-op, returning nullptr. errno is set to EINVAL for case 3 while ENOTSUP for case 4.

 A module that registers a `timeout_callback` function can also be unblocked using the `CLIENT UNBLOCK` command, which will trigger the timeout callback.